 -

-Or when you feel extra sluggish in your body
+Or when you feel extra stiff in your body

-The most important thing is regularity - a little, often rather than a lot, rarely.
+The most important thing is regularity – better a little, often than a lot, rarely.

 -